-When we talk about stenosis in medical terms, it refers to narrowing down of anybody passage.
-If we associate it with spinal, then it means constricting of the spinal cord, or the bone passage in which the spinal nerves sit.
+In medical terms, “stenosis” refers to narrowing down of anybody passage.
+If we associate it with the spine, then it means a narrowing of the spinal cord, or the bone passage in which the spinal nerves sit.

-Spinal stenosis can lead to severe discomfort and prevent you from carrying out regular activities if not treated properly on time.
-Before we delve into the consequences of spinal stenosis, let us take a closer look into the disorder.
+Spinal stenosis can lead to severe discomfort and prevent you from carrying out regular activities if not treated properly.
+Before we dive into the consequences of spinal stenosis, let us take a closer look into the disorder.

 Few people are unfortunate to be born with this type of condition, but generally, it is a result of wear and tear on the body.